JiggityMaggotKetamynes/Chips/YC_application.md

 speculate on the futures market of commodities, goods that are sold w/ prices.
     - The utility of the coin: the coin is the unit of account, and the speculation vehicle, for a perpetual futures contract.
-Users use existing reasons for speculation/ financial instrumentation in places they previously could not.
+Users use existing reasons for speculation/ financial instrumentation in places they previously could not betweeen commodity pairs.
-        - 1 of our perpetual futures contract consists any two commodities, existing or previosuly prohibited to be paired such as (lumber, silver), (Monero, Oil)
+        - 1 of our perpetual futures contract consists any two commodities, existing or previosuly prohibited to be paired such as (oil, natural gas) (Monero, Gold)
-            - Perpetual swaps use a funding rate to pay out P&L based on relative price movmements between paired commodities(lumber,silver -- monero/oil).
+            - Perpetual swaps use a funding rate to pay out P&L based on relative price movmements between paired commodities.
 We choose perpetual swaps because it is a future contract that is not exercisable, it doesn't require physical future transfer of goods, but allows for exposure to price action.
-It is like continuing to roll over an options contract indefintelyuntil you close the position.
+It is like continuing to roll over an options contract indefintely until you close the position.

 - The coin functions to facilaite novel price discovery between two commodities by allowing the market to weigh them in terms of the other.
+The coin allows for a direct path to speculate on perceived correlations in the market by faciliate direct position of one good in terms of the other.
+    - EX: If you want to be short Crude Oil, and long Natural gas, instead of selling Oil/USD, and buying NG/USD, with Chips you trade a perpetual swap on OIL/NG.

 - Issuance: Users acquire coins through mining, airdrop(instant egalitarian issuance), atomic swaps w/ other currencies, or purchasing it w/ dollars, other cyrptos
-        -  Users can stake their coins that pay yields – driven by demand for leverage
+        -  Users can stake their coins that pay yields – driven by demand forleverage

 - With increasing coin volume, companies could seamlessly issue equity, in the coin, overcoming previous backlogs and barriers to access public markets and avoiding kyc with the Chips coin.
 - Cold storage available via node or app interface(hot/cold)